This article was originally made for Kano(now offline), I made some adjustments and updates for this version.

 I love outlines, especially if they are just outside the sprite.
 Celeste and Skytorn have a bunch of those and they are great for separating background and important sprites.

 But sometimes you just won’t have space.
 In very small resolution you will have to ditch a lot of things to show the things you think are critical, and the outline is one of the first things to throw away.
 They are nice, but sometimes it’s just impossible.
-Solid shapes with contrasting colors are the way to go in extremely low resolution.
+Solid shapes with contrasting colours are the way to go in extremely low resolution.

 7. Using the “Camera”